-Promising new method for next-generation live-attenuated viral vaccines against Chikungunya virusFebruary 21st, 2013 in Medical research /
+Promising new method for next-generation live-attenuated viral vaccines against Chikungunya virusFebruary 21, 2013 in Medicine & Health / Medical research

 Researchers have successfully applied a novel method of vaccine creation for Chikungunya virus (CHIKV) using a technique called large scale random codon re-encoding.
 Using this approach, a group from the UMR_D 190, Emerging viruses Department in Marseille, France in collaboration with the University of Sydney, Australia, demonstrated that the engineered viruses exhibit a stable phenotype with a significantly decreased viral fitness (i.e., replication capacity), making it a new vaccine candidate for this emerging viral disease.
 This new report publishes on February 21 in the Open Access journal, PLOS Pathogens.

 There is an immense need for the development of vaccines targeting many emerging viral pathogens.
 CHIKV has been responsible for several million human cases over the last decade and represents a striking example of a re-emerging, arthropod-borne, human pathogen for which no licensed vaccine exists.
 Worryingly, one of the vectors of CHIKV, the mosquito Aedes albopictus, has dispersed into new regions (including temperate areas) resulting in outbreaks of this disease where they had never been previously observed, for example in Italy.